The Little Drummer Boy: Recording history

 "Carol of the Drum" appealed to the Austrian Trapp Family Singers, who first brought the song to wider prominence when they recorded it for Decca Records in 1951 on their first album for the label.
 Their version was credited solely to Davis and published by Belwin-Mills.
+In 1957, the song was recorded with an altered arrangement by Jack Halloran for his Jack Halloran Singers on their Dot Records album Christmas Is A-Comin.
+Dot was supposed to release their recording of "Carol of the Drum" as a single in 1957 but did not.